amandabhernandez/word-count/README.md

 # word-count
-use R to make a count of each word used in a paragraph or paper
+use R to make a count of each word used in a paragraph or paper.